The Orlik-Solomon model for hypersurface arrangements: The Orlik-Solomon algebra of a hypersurface arrangement

-\begin{rem} The Orlik-Solomon algebra of a hypersurface arrangement $L=\{L_1,\cdots,L_l\}$ has a presentation similar to that of a central hyperplane arrangement.
-A subset $I\subset\{1,\cdots,l\}$ is said to be \textbf{null} if $L_I=\varnothing$ and \textbf{dependent} (resp. \textbf{independent}) if $L_I\neq \varnothing$ and $\mathrm{codim}(L_I)<|I|$ (resp. $\mathrm{codim}(L_I)=|I|$.
-Then $A_\bullet(L)$ is the quotient of $\Lambda^\bullet(e_1,\cdots,e_l)$ by the homogeneous ideal generated by the monomials $e_I$ for $I$ null and $\delta(e_I)$ for $I$ dependent.
-In the case of a general hyperplane arrangement (the hyperplanes do not necessarily contain the origin), we recover the classical definition (\cite{orlikterao}, Definition 3.45).\\ The presentation of $A_\bullet(L)$ as a vector space (Lemma \ref{linearpresos}) also holds for all hypersurface arrangements.\\ One may note that this remark only holds under the assumption that for all $I$, $L_I$ is connected.
-Without this assumption, the Orlik-Solomon algebra may not even be generated in degree $1$. \end{rem}
+The Orlik-Solomon algebra of~$L=\{L_1,\ldots,L_l\}$ thus has a presentation similar to that of a hyperplane arrangement.
+A subset~$I\subset\{1,\ldots,l\}$ is said to be \emph{null} if~$L_I=\varnothing$ and \emph{dependent} (resp. \emph{independent}) if~$L_I\neq \varnothing$ and~$\mathrm{codim}(L_I)<|I|$ (resp.~$\mathrm{codim}(L_I)=|I|$).
+Then~$A_\bullet(L)$ is the quotient of~$\Lambda^\bullet(e_1,\ldots,e_l)$ by the homogeneous ideal generated by the monomials~$e_I$ for~$I$ null and the elements~$\delta(e_I)$ for~$I$ dependent.
+In the case of a general hyperplane arrangement (the hyperplanes do not necessarily contain the origin), we recover the classical definition~\cite[Definition 3.45]{orlikterao}.
+Without the assumption (\ref{connectedassumption}), the Orlik-Solomon algebra may not even be generated in degree~$1$. \end{rem}